jjanson123/Cisco-Meeting-Server-Invitation-templates-web-server/README.md

 # Cisco-Meeting-Server

-This GitHub Example is how to host your invitation template files that Cisco Meeting Server will send to the web app for multiple languages.<br />
+This GitHub Example is how to host your invitation/email template files,from a webserver, that Cisco Meeting Server will send to the web app for multiple languages.<br />

 Prerequisite:<br />
 1)Pre-configured Python environment on the IIS server.<br />